eclipse-hawkbit/hawkbit/site/content/guides/clustering.md

 ## Schedulers

 Every node has multiple schedulers which run after a defined period of time.
 All schedulers always run on every node.
 This has to be kept in mind e.g. if the scheduler executes critical code which has to be executed only once.
+This is implemented via using, by default, distributed database based lock.

 ## Known constraints